Why are we introducing a Green Waste Recycling Service?

 How often will the green waste bins be collected?

-Green waste bins have a lime green lid and will be collected fortnightly on the opposite fortnight to your yellow-lid recycling bin.
+Green waste bins have a lime green lid and will be collected fortnightly on the opposite week to your yellow-lid recycling bin.

 What can I put in the green waste bin?

 You can put the following items in the green waste bin:

 shrubs (shake off the soil)

 leaves and loose bark

 palm fronds (fronds must be cut so they can fit into the bin, bent palm fronds can get stuck in the bin preventing it being emptied)